Welcome to the South African Butterfly Breeding Association (SABBA).

 Forming Working Groups

-These Working Groups are from their local communities that have concerns with development and feel that it may have a detrimental effect of their local environment.
+These Working Groups are from their individual communities that have concerns with development and feel that it may have a detrimental effect of their local environment.
 We provide these groups with the necessary data and address these concerns by performing small EIA’s (Environmental Impact Assessment) reports which will either validate their concerns or not.

 Forming Conservation Committees